 If this mode is selected, the device will scan for available networks and attempt to join the network specified by the SSID setting.
-If the SSID is left blank the device will attempt to join the first open network it finds.
 If for some reason the device cannot join the desired SSID (i.e. network out of range or incorrect parameters), it will go to a low power state and periodically retry.
 If this mode is selected, the device can join either an Infrastructure network or an Ad hoc network.